mls-m5/neo-font-editor/README.md

 ## Workflow

 1. Build the project with cmake.
-After these commands there should be an executable `font_editor` in the root of this directory.
+After these commands there should be an executable `font_editor` in the build directory.
 ```
 git submodule update --init --recursive
+mkdir build
+cd build
-cmake .
+cmake ..
 make
 ```
 2. Use neotools to extract your font applet